 Table 48.
-Implementation of the Bridge Group - d dot1dBase (continued) ----------- ---------------- --------------- ----------- ----------- -------------
+Implementation of the Bridge Group - dot1dBase (continued) ----------- ---------------- --------------- --------- ----------- -------------

 Object Syntax Definition Access dot1dTpFdbStatus {dot1dTpFdbEntry 3} INTEGER The status of this entry.
-The meanings of the values are: read-only other (1), invalid (2), learned (3), self (4), mgmt (5) other(1) none of the following.
+The meanings of the values are: read-only (, over , p. over , o , o , other (1), invalid (2), learned (3), self (4), mgmt (5) other(1) none of the following.
 This would include the case where some other MIB object (not the corresponding instance of dot1dTpFdbPort, nor an entry in the dot1dStaticTable) is being used to determine if and how frames addressed to the value of the corresponding instance of dot1dTpFdbAddress are being forwarded. invalid(2) this entry is not longer valid (for example, it was learned but has since aged-out), but has not yet been flushed from the table. learned(3) the value of the corresponding instance of dot1dTpFdbPort was learned, and is being used. self(4) the value of the corresponding instance of dot1dTpFdbAddress represents one of the bridge's addresses.
 The corresponding instance of dot1dTpFdbPort indicates which of the bridge's ports has this address. mgmt(5) the value of the corresponding instance of dot1dTpFdbAddress is also the value of an existing instance of dot1dStaticAddress.
 Note for z/VM: This always has the value of learned (3). dot1dTpPortTable {dot1dTp 4} SEQUENCE OF dot1dTpPortEntry A table that contains information about every port that is associated with this transparent bridge. read-only dot1dTpPortEntry {dot1dTpPortTable 1} dot1dTpPortEntry := SEQUENCE dot1dTpPort INTEGER dot1dTpPortMaxInfo INTEGER dot1dTpPortInFrames Counter dot1dTpPortOutFrames Counter A list of information for each port of this transparent bridge. read-only dot1dTpPortInDiscards Counter dot1dTpPort {dot1dTpPortEntry 1} INTEGER (165535) The port number of the port for which this entry contains transparent bridging management information. read-only dot1dTpPortMaxInfo {dot1dTpPortEntry 2} INTEGER The maximum size of the INFO (non-MAC) field that this port will receive or transmit. read-only

-Object Syntax Definition Access dot1d1pPortInFrames received by this port from {dot1dTpPortEntry 3} Note that a frame receive corresponding to this port this object if and only if it being processed by the loce The number of frames that have been received by this port from its segment.
+Object Syntax Definition Access dot1dTpPortInFrames {dot1dTpPortEntry 3} The number of frames that have been received by this port from its segment.
 Note that a frame received on the interface corresponding to this port is only counted by this object if and only if it is for a protocol being processed by the local bridging function, including bridge management frames. read-only dot1dTpPortOutFrames {dot1dTpPortEntry 4} Counter The number of frames that have been transmitted by this port to its segment.
 Note that a frame transmitted on the interface corresponding to this port is only counted by this object if and only if it is for a protocol being processed by the local bridging function, including bridge management frames. read-only dot1dTpPortInDiscards {dot1dTpPortEntry 5} Counter Count of valid frames received which were discarded (that is, filtered) by the Forwarding Process. read-only